 Most pitchers want to get ahead.
 So you’ll often see fastballs down and away early in the count.
 Be aggressive early and keep your finger on the swing trigger.

 Most pitchers will double up on the pitch you missed, got beat, or looked foolish on.
 If you got beat on the fastball or lunged at the curveball, you’ll probably get a steady dose of that pitch until you prove you can adjust.

-A 2-2 pitch to contact curveball is common especially with a ground ball pitcher, double-play situation.
+A 2-2 pitch to contact curveball is common, especially with a ground ball pitcher, a double-play situation.

 Pitchers will nibble on the corners with two strikes so make sure you’re not chasing even though you’re expanding the zone.

 Ultimately, you have to let the type of swing you take, and the pitches you swing at be dictated by the situation of the game.

 The focus is to get a good pitch to hit.

 Watch the pitcher.
 Hunt pitches.
 Don’t get cheated by the fastball.